Optimal parameters estimation for K-edge subtraction imaging using PixiRad-2/PixieIII photon counting detector on a conventional laboratory X-ray micro-tomograph: Materials and Methods

 \subsection{Source model}

-In the above expression, one needs to evaluate $I_0(E)$ over the considered energy ranges.
-There are basically two possibilities for that: using simulated spectrum or an empiric one.
-We used SpekPy(\citep{poludniowski2021, bujila2020} to simulate the input spectrum that illuminates the sample.
-This model simulates tungsten anode reflection sources, at desired voltage and current and any source-detector distances.
+Equations \ref{eq:I0} and \ref{eq:Im}, require evaluating $I_0(E)$ over the considered energy ranges.
+This can be done either using simulated spectrum or using a spectrometer to obtain an experimental one.
+We used SpekPy (\citep{poludniowski2021, bujila2020} to simulate the input spectrum with tungsten anode reflection sources, at desired voltage and current and any source-detector distances.

 Alternatively, we can also obtain an input spectrum by doing a threshold scan with Pixie-III (i.e., acquiring flat images with increasing threshold value and then differentiating successive images to obtain a spectrum).